BrythonServer/brython-server/docs/Functionality.md

 Once execution of the chosen python source file is complete, the code may be re-loaded and executed again by reloading the web page.
 The execution page will include the following elements:

+1. Text indicating what file is executing (e.g. Executing __main__.py from https://github.com/tiggerntatie/brython-student-test)
-1. Console input/output (input from console is implemented as a popup dialog).
+2. Console input/output (input from console is implemented as a popup dialog).
-2. Graphics canvas (if the application is graphical)
+3. Graphics canvas (if the application is graphical)
-3. Error output
+4. Error output
-4. Link to main landing page (e.g. `http://brython-server.org`)
+5. Link to main landing page (e.g. `http://brython-server.org`)

 The user may reload and execute the code as often as desired.
 Note that there may be a delay of several seconds after committing files on Github before the updates are available to execute.